joker-project/clef-2022/EN/publications.md

   - Glemarec Loïc, Bosser Anne-Gwenn, Boccou Julien et Ermakova Liana, «&nbsp;Humorous Wordplay Generation in French&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-139.pdf)

-  - Glemarec Loïc, «&nbsp;Use of SimpleT5 for the CLEF workshop JokeR: Automatic Pun and Humor Translation&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
+  - Glemarec Loïc, «&nbsp;Use of SimpleT5 for the CLEF workshop JOKER: Automatic Pun and Humor Translation&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-140.pdf) - <a href="../BibTex/use-of-simplet5-for-clef-workshop.bib">BibTeX</a>

   - Gutiérrez Galeano Leopoldo Jesús, «&nbsp;LJGG @ CLEF JOKER Task 3: An improved solution joining with dataset from task 1&nbsp;», <em>Proceedings of the Working Notes of CLEF 2022: Conference and Labs of the Evaluation Forum</em>, CEUR Workshop Proceedings, 2022.
 [URL](http://ceur-ws.org/Vol-3180/paper-141.pdf) - <a href="../BibTex/ljgg-clef-joker-task-3.bib">BibTeX</a>